ranbureand/multilingual-experiment/readme.markdown

 #### navigation.html

-The include `navigation.html` generates a unordered list containing all the published pages having the same `language` variable as the current page.
+The include `navigation.html` generates an unordered list containing all the published pages having the same `language` variable as the current page.

 ``` liquid
 <ul>